dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 [!code-csharp[](~/release-notes/aspnetcore-7/samples/ApiController/Controllers/MyController.cs?name=snippet)]

 In rare cases, automatic DI can break apps that have a type in DI that is also accepted in an API controllers action methods.
 It's not common to have a type in DI and as an argument in an API controller action.
-To disable automatic binding of parameters, set [DisableImplicitFromServicesParameters](/dotnet/api/microsoft.aspnetcore.mvc.apibehavioroptions.disableimplicitfromservicesparameters?view=aspnetcore-7.0) `= true`:
+To disable automatic binding of parameters, set [DisableImplicitFromServicesParameters](/dotnet/api/microsoft.aspnetcore.mvc.apibehavioroptions.disableimplicitfromservicesparameters)

 [!code-csharp[](~/release-notes/aspnetcore-7/samples/ApiController/Program.cs?name=snippet_dis&highlight=8-11)]